 What happens if I check myself into a mental hospital?

 While I can’t say for sure your experience will be the same as mine.
 Putting yourself first in order to be a better mother to your child is always the best decision.
 When thinking about checking yourself into a mental institution, make sure you have a clear outcome you are looking for.
 Having this and being able to talk with someone about it while there will ensure everyone is on the same page.
 I knew going in I wasn’t the biggest fan of medicines (due to previous family history) and therefore requested alternative treatments to try first.
 With the understanding that, if those did not help, medication would be the next best option.
 One I would then be willing to try.

 Understand that you are ultimately still in control.
-No one is going to force you to do anything you don’t want to, especially if you volunteered to be admitted.
+No one can force you to do anything.
+Especially if you were voluntarily admitted.
 This truly goes a long way in their outlook on your treatment.

 How old do you have to be to check yourself into a mental hospital?

-While I was there I heard of a three year old being admitted by his parents due to some worrisome behavior they had seen.
+While I was there a story of a three year old having been admitted due to his worrisome behavior was told.
 Which goes to show that mental health affects everyone.
 From all walks of life.
 And seeking help does not have an age limit.

 How much does it cost to check myself into a mental hospital?

 This will vary based on your health insurance.
 However most state issued insurance will provide full coverage for treatment of all mental health conditions.

 When you check yourself into a mental institution, can you check yourself out?

 This was something I was concerned about.
 Would I be held even if I no longer wanted to stay at the hospital?
 Well to my relief, my release date was something myself and the attending therapist agreed upon.
 What this means is, while I couldn’t just up and leave because I felt like it.
 I had some say so in the length of my stay and it felt more like a collaborative effort.
 Rather than a dictatorship.